-While the AAO recommends seeing an orthodontist at the age of seven, there are some behaviors that require your child to seek out pediatric orthodontics earlier, especially if you have a question about the alignment of the teeth or bite.
+While there is no braces age limit, there are some behaviors that require your child to seek out pediatric orthodontics earlier, especially if you have a question about the alignment of the teeth or bite.
 Additional reasons to see an orthodontist sooner than the age of seven include:

 If you notice these behaviors in your child before the age of seven, we strongly recommend making an appointment with an orthodontist.

-1. Proactive Treatment by a Pediatric Orthodontist: Visiting a pediatric orthodontist will ensure proper alignment in your child’s jaws by allowing the orthodontist to determine the best time to begin necessary treatment.
+1. Proactive Treatment by a Pediatric Orthodontist: While there is no best age for braces, visiting a pediatric orthodontist will ensure proper alignment in your child’s jaws by allowing the orthodontist to determine the best time to begin necessary treatment.
 The orthodontist will watch growth patterns as your child develops, allowing early detection and timely treatment if/when any issues arise.
 This process can be much more difficult after your child gets older and his or her jaws and teeth have finished growing.

 2. Supporting the Emergence of Permanent Teeth: Children typically start developing permanent teeth by the age of seven, which means a pediatric orthodontist will be able to recommend the need for care and best treatment options to consider at an early age.

 3. Catching and Reversing Bad Habits Early: Pediatric Orthodontics can help identify bad oral habits early and mitigate the negative effects they may have on your child’s teeth and mouth.
-Seeing an orthodontist before the age of seven can help prevent bad habits — such as thumb sucking — and improve the overall orthodontist experience.
+The best age for braces can be determined by seeing an orthodontist before the age of seven to help prevent bad habits — such as thumb sucking — and improve the overall orthodontist experience.
 If untreated, these bad habits can increase the need for emergency orthodontic treatment or even surgery.

 4. Less Invasive and More Cost Effective: The earlier you start orthodontic treatment, the less invasive and more cost effective it can be.
 While your child’s permanent teeth are still growing, an orthodontist can identify issues early enough to begin treatment before issues worsen.